subatta/ResolveUR/src/ResolveUR.Console/ReadMe.md

 ### Change and Version History

+*   4/2/2017   	- v3.0 - Updated with a preview mode allowing exclusion and final confirmation before removal of references
 *   12/17/2015 	- v2.3 - Version for 2015
 *   8/23/2014 	- v2.2 - Make package solution optional since getting it right is much more involved, better left to developer discretion at this point.
 Plan to add a package developer edited exclusion list in future.
 *   8/22/2014 	- v2.1 - fixed regression bug.
 Resolution continued in spit of build errors
 *   8/15/2014 	- v2.0 - Remove nuget package references as well as folders. v2.0
 *   8/5/2014 	- v1.3 - Fixed couple of bugs and permissions issue
 *   8/2/2014 	- Added setup project to install console app
 *   8/1/2014 	- v1.0 - VSIX project added and extension published